Explainable Severity ranking via pairwise n-hidden comparison: a case study of glaucoma: Related Works

-With recent impressive advances in machine learning, computer vision tools can now assist healthcare professionals in disease diagnosis and severity estimation from medical images.
-Numerous previous works have studied estimating disease severity from medical images using multi-class classification \cite{AIMIA22, SURI2020103960, KALPATHYCRAMER20162345} with each class signifying a distinct level of severity.
+\textit{Conventional Severity Classification:} Numerous previous works have studied estimating disease severity from medical images using multi-class classification \cite{AIMIA22, SURI2020103960, KALPATHYCRAMER20162345} with each class signifying a distinct level of severity.
 In practice, medical experts often prefer comparing pairs of samples to identify the more severe case rather than assigning each image to a predefined severity class \cite{ROP2022}.

-Our work investigates clinical severity ranking of medical images in the domain of ophthalmology via pair-wise comparisons.
-Intuitively, the model learns to decide its preference for one sample over another and subsequently ranks multiple images based on these pairwise comparisons.
-The decision is made based on knowledge-driven severity indicators.
-For ophthalmologists, the optic cup-to-disc (CD) ratio is one of the most important indicators to identify the more severe cases of glaucoma on color fundus photography.
-Another indicator, the Mean Deviation index (MD-index), explicitly quantifies the vision condition of patients via comprehensive visual field testing.
-We denote the CD-ratio and MD-index as ophthalmologist-centric and patient-centric severity indicators, respectively, inspired by \cite{Pazzani2022}.
-The correlation between the two severity indicators has been statistically investigated in the literature \cite{CDRvsMDI2017, Iutaka2017}.
-However, it is not straightforward for machine learning models to link these perspectives.

-In this paper, we address the following research question: Can we explain the comparison model from an ophthalmologist-centric point of view while training on patient-centric severity indicators?
-Several Explainable Artificial Intelligence (XAI) algorithms \cite{lime, gradcam, shap, intergratedgrad, occlusion} have been developed to provide image-based saliency explanations.
-To the best of our knowledge, frameworks to apply these XAI algorithms for pairwise comparison tasks are still missing from the literature.